apirakas/CLD24-Workshop/03 - Database.md

 Checking the existence of the resource group 'CLDWorkshop'...
 Resource group 'CLDWorkshop' exists ? : True
 You have supplied a Vnet and Subnet name.
 Verifying its existence...
-Using existing Vnet "StatefulInstanceVNET" in resource group "CLDWorkshop" Using existing Subnet "NewSubnetForPostgreSQL" in resource group "CLDWorkshop" Do you want to create a new private DNS zone cld-workshop-db.private.postgres.database.azure.com in resource group CLDWorkshop (y/n): y
+Using existing Vnet "StatelessInstanceVNET" in resource group "CLDWorkshop" Using existing Subnet "NewSubnetForPostgreSQL" in resource group "CLDWorkshop" Do you want to create a new private DNS zone cld-workshop-db.private.postgres.database.azure.com in resource group CLDWorkshop (y/n): y
 Creating a private dns zone cld-workshop-db.private.postgres.database.azure.com in resource group "CLDWorkshop"